1372427/430_proj2/documentation.md

 to Premium by paying $5.
 This then allows them to also create contests.

 ## Templating Language
-How you used a templating language and which templating language you used
-I used handlebars as the templating language
+I used handlebars as the templating language.
+I also used React for some more dynamic interfacing.

 ## MVC
-How you used MVC
-React
-Handlebars
+### Handlebars
+I used handlebars for the error message image.

+### React
+I used react to create all of the different contests, entries, and account information.

 ## Mongo
 I used MongoDB to store account, contest, and entry information.